Hanhui-Ma-Lab/.github/profile/README.md

 How are these genes precisely controlled in space and time?
 We will use CRISPR-based live cell DNA and RNA tracing system to understand the spatiotemporal regulation of genes during the physiological process, and we will harness CRISPR-based editing technology to reverse aberrant gene expression in the disease models.

+## Code
+Our works are easy to reproduce!
+All our sofwares are on the concept that sofware should be easy to use, be used by every ordinary people who know nothing about coding.
+Feel free to use them.